nickdavidhaynes/alexa-whiskey-reviewer/README.md

 Now that we know roughly what the Alexa response object looks like, we can write some Python code to handle it and create some text for Alexa to respond with.

 The entry point to the code is `lambda_function.lambda_handler`.
 This function takes the json above and pulls out the intent name and slot values.
-Then, it looks up the data corresponding to the dram and issues a json response with some text describing that data.
+Then, it looks up the data corresponding to the dram and issues a json response with some text describing that dram.

 The data in `whiskey_data.json` is from the [reddit Whiskey Archive](https://docs.google.com/spreadsheets/d/1X1HTxkI6SqsdpNSkSSivMzpxNT-oeTbjFFDdEkXD30o/edit#gid=695409533), a big shared spreadsheet of review data from a number of whiskey subreddits like /r/scotch and /r/bourbon.
 I grabbed this data, cleaned it up a bit, and saved it into json format.
 Instead of making calls to an outside database to get info about the whiskey, we'll just package this json with our source code and ship it to our service.